jimmyatintel/edetector_go/README.md

   - Use .tar.gz for compressing and decompressing file
   - Use "Ubuntu" as file system type instead of "Linux"
 - Use the WebSocket for updating task status and agent connection status
+- Move "working", "unstage", and "staged" directories to the static directory
+- Use "COLLECT_READY" and "IMAGE_ERROR" functions to detect crash

 Fixed Bugs:
 - Check TaskID when receiving finish signals to avoid inconsistent finish signals